zenaan/quick-fixes-ftfw/zfs/README.md

 	chown $PRIMARY_USER.$PRIMARY_USER $KMOUNT  # only now, the mounted fs is writable by PRIMARY_USER
 	# (still, e.g. for VM disks, you may want to keep as root.USER or something ? .. whatever works)

-	df -h  $KMOUNT  # give yourself a reminder you now have a place to put stuff }
+	echo "You just created a krypt vol for $PRIMARY_USER at $KMOUNT :" df -h  $KMOUNT  # give yourself a reminder you now have a place to put stuff }
 # create krypt vols as files in parent zfs volume, standard dest mount, etc: